appsmedatailia/fxa-stackbit-builder/src/pages/posts/business-online/amazon-fba/tools/jungle-scout-review.md

 #### Jungle Scout Review Blogs

-You can read Jungle Scout blogs on how to use the [Keyword Rank Tracking](https://junglescout.grsm.io/fennex-keyword-rank-tracking), and [Keyword Strategy](https://junglescout.grsm.io/fennex-keyword-strategy).
+You can read Jungle Scout blogs on how to use the
+*   <a href="https://junglescout.grsm.io/fennex-keyword-rank-tracking" target="_blank" rel="noopener nofollow sponsored">Keyword Rank Tracking</a>,
+*   and <a href="https://junglescout.grsm.io/fennex-keyword-strategy" target="_blank" rel="noopener nofollow sponsored">Keyword Strategy</a>.

 <h2 id="identify-the-winning-products">Amazon Product Research (Identify the winning products)</h2>

 Here is a detailed guide on who to [Identify the winning products](/posts/business-online/amazon-fba/product-research-how-to-find-profitable-products/#amazon-seller-product-research-the-ultimate-guide).

-You can achieve this milestone using the [Supplier Database](https://junglescout.grsm.io/fennex-supplier-database), [Product Database](https://junglescout.grsm.io/fennex-product-database), [Product Tracker](https://junglescout.grsm.io/fennex-product-tracker), and [Keyword Scout](https://junglescout.grsm.io/fennex-keyword-scout) tools.
+You can achieve this milestone using the:
+*   <a href="https://junglescout.grsm.io/fennex-supplier-database" target="_blank" rel="noopener nofollow sponsored">Supplier Database</a>,
+*   <a href="https://junglescout.grsm.io/fennex-product-database" target="_blank" rel="noopener nofollow sponsored">Product Database</a>,
+*   <a href="https://junglescout.grsm.io/fennex-product-tracker" target="_blank" rel="noopener nofollow sponsored">Product Tracker</a>,
+*   and <a href="https://junglescout.grsm.io/fennex-keyword-scout" target="_blank" rel="noopener nofollow sponsored">Keyword Scout</a> tools.

 **Step 6: Supplier Criteria**